openharmony/docs/en/application-dev/reference/apis-arkts/js-apis-taskpool.md

 execute(task: Task, priority?: Priority): Promise\<Object>

 Places a task in the internal queue of the task pool.
-The task will be distributed to the worker thread for execution.
+The task is not executed immediately.
+It waits to be distributed to the worker thread for execution.
 In this mode, you can set the task priority and call **cancel()** to cancel the task.
 The task cannot be a task in a task group or queue.
 This API can be called only once for a continuous task, but multiple times for a non-continuous task.

 **System capability**: SystemCapability.Utils.Lang